 Chapter 8: Report writing 75

-Aims
+Aims 76

 General advice

 Structure of the report

 Introduction

 Interview

 Mental state examination

 Information from other sources

 Opinion - expression of diagnosis; possible alternative opinions; medical limits; declaration

 Suggested report structure

 Disclosure

 Changing and adding to reports

 Some important issues of which to be aware

--
+oome important issues or when to be aware

 Chapter 9: Giving evidence in court 85

-Timing
+Timing 86

 Preparation

 Process - general advice; before the hearing itself; examination in chief; cross-examination; re-examinat

 Chapter 10: Assessment and reporting for pre-trial issues 93

 Principles of assessing for pre-trial issues

 Competence to understand a police caution

-Fitness to have been interviewed

 Reliability of confessions

 Psychological assessment in relation to rebutted confessions

-Fitness to plead and stand trial
+Fitness to plead and stand trial.

 Psychological assessment in relation to fitness to plead

-Conclusion

-Chapter 11: Assessment and reporting for mental condition defences 103
+Chapter 11: Assessment and reporting for mental condition defences

 Introduction 104

-Insanity - disease of the mind; defect of reason; not knowing the nature and quality of the act; not 101
+Insanity - disease of the mind; defect of reason; not knowing the nature and quality of the act; not 404

 knowing the act was wrong; clinical assessment

 Automatism - insane or non-insane automatism: clinical issues

 Incapacity to form specific intent - clinical issues

 Diminished responsibility - clinical issues

 Provocation - the subjective test; the objective 'reasonable person' test

 Self-defence

 Duress

 Intoxication

 Amnesia - clinical issues

 Conclusion 116

-Chapter 12: Assessment and reporting for sentencing
+Chapter 12: Assessment and reporting for sentencing 117

 Introduction

 Sentencing jurisprudence and mental disorder

 Mitigation - mitigation factors

 Mental disorder and imposition of the discretionary death sentence

 Assessment for potential mitigation or hospital sentencing

 Reporting for sentence in respect of potential mitigation

 Assessment and reporting concerning risk of violence

 Risk assessment in detail - reporting upon risk; risk assessment in capital sentencing

 'The worst of the worst'

 'Beyond reformation' - psychological assessment and the possibility of reformation

 Remorse

+Conclusion

-Conclusion 127
+Conclusion 14/

-Chapter 13: Assessment and reporting for mercy hearings 129 The nature of mental disorder 130 Clinical assessment 130 Reporting Chapter 14: Assessment and reporting on fitness for execution 131 Comprehension of execution 132 Assessment and reporting on fitness for execution Recommendations concerning treatment 'to make fit' 132 Chapter 15: Ethical issues for forensic psychiatry and psychology in serious and capital cases 135 What is 'clinical ethics'?
-136 Conflicting duties and dual roles Expertise Ethical codes 138 Bias and its minimisation in expert witness practice - what is bias?; what are the sources of bias?; what are 2 common expressions of bias?; how can bias be minimised?
+Chapter 13: Assessment and reporting for mercy hearings .129 The nature of mental disorder Clinical assessment Reporting 130 Chapter 14: Assessment and reporting on fitness for execution .131 Comprehension of execution 132 Assessment and reporting on fitness for execution Recommendations concerning treatment 'to make fit' Chapter 15: Ethical issues for forensic psychiatry and psychology in serious and capital cases .135 What is 'clinical ethics'?
+136 Conflicting duties and dual roles Expertise Ethical codes Bias and its minimisation in expert witness practice - what is bias?; what are the sources of bias?; what are e common expressions of bias?; how can bias be minimised?
 138 The 'ethical politics' of forensic psychiatry - relationship with the defendant: informed consent; clinician or forensicist; involvement in capital trials: proximity to execution, sentencing, mercy, competence to be executed; treatment to restore competence to be executed 143 Conclusion 146

+$Appendix\ 1:\ Psychological\ assessment-quick\ reference\ guide$

-Appendix 1: Psychological assessment - quick reference guide Appendix 2: Recommended psychological assessments Appendix 3: Diagnostic classifications: ICD10 and DSM-5 Appendix 4: Legal cases Appendix 5: Ethical codes
+Appendix 2: Recommended psychological assessments

+Appendix 3: Diagnostic classifications: ICD10 and DSM-5

+Appendix 4: Legal cases

+Appendix 5: Ethical codes